akshi2000/plaid-link-django-project/README.md

 ![Screenshot from 2022-06-30 23-29-12](https://user-images.githubusercontent.com/26035412/176759759-67f64368-f7ce-4aee-b975-f862c26200ff.png)
 ![Screenshot from 2022-06-30 23-29-48](https://user-images.githubusercontent.com/26035412/176759807-f07af98a-3bf3-453f-9083-86d9f3c0a6be.png)

-- **In case to not ready content on the plaid server, aync fetch task will be retried after some delay**
+- **In case if the requested resource is not ready on the plaid server, async fetch task will be retried after some delay**

 ![Screenshot from 2022-06-30 23-47-26](https://user-images.githubusercontent.com/26035412/176759913-d83adf52-c3a2-408b-b224-d75b77fdd441.png)